 Think about things like fonts, colors, layout, and size.
 Things should be kept minimal, clean, and organized, ensuring your leads always have a positive experience when filling out your forms.

 Try to build a rapport with your audience using a conversational form.
 A conversational form can be more dynamic, and the next question can often be based on the previous answer.
 You don't always get these with the basic form-building features or a free plan/free trial.

 Tell Your Leads Why You Are Asking for Specific Content

 If you were completing a web form on any other website and saw a field requesting your credit card information, you'd probably want to know why, wouldn't you?
 Especially if you weren't buying anything!

 This kind of mistake and lack of explanation can cause you to lose a lead incredibly fast while also compromising the credibility of your business.
-If you want to avoid this issue, include information on your form that provides leads with an explanation as to why you are asking them for certain information.
+If you want to avoid this issue when you create order forms, include information on your form that provides leads with an explanation as to why you are asking them for any online payments.

 By anticipating any questions your leads might feel compelled to ask, you'll come across as much more thoughtful, professional, and passionate about customer service.
 Remember that uncertainty is the killer of lead generation—if your users feel slightly uncertain about your form, their chances of completing it plummet.

 When you're looking for the perfect Google Forms alternative to create advanced forms, there are numerous options on the market.
 You want an option that allows you to create custom landing pages and multiple forms using an easy to use, drag-and-drop builder.
 You should also look for an option that offers you a chance to export form data.

 Choosing an alternative to Google Forms can often take your business to the next level.
 Therefore, you can earn more revenue.
 Indy is the best alternative for any Google Forms user, with a free plan that allows you to work on three contracts a month and numerous other features to help you build an excellent business.